Teaching Intern Program

 As faculty members, Interns involve themselves actively in the many facets of residential school life.
 The Director of Student Activities assigns Interns chaperoning responsibilities for Polar Bear swimming (early morning treks to the Atlantic Ocean), evening social functions, and off-campus excursions (whale watching, trips to museums, etc.).

-Completed applications must be returned to the Summer School and postmarked no later than January 21, 2015.
+Completed applications must be received no later than Friday, January 22, 2016.

-Summer School 2015 begins on Sunday, July 5th, and ends Saturday, August 8th, with Interns arriving a week early on June 29th for orientation.
-The Intern stipend for the 2015 session is $3,195 plus room and board.
+Summer School 2016 begins on Sunday, July 3rd, and ends Friday, August 5th, with Interns arriving a week early on June 27th for orientation.
+The Intern stipend for the 2015 session was $3,195 plus room and board.